Crucial Life Lessons For Men

 6. Choose Your Friends Wisely

 The people you hang out with determine your lifestyle.
-While Paul might seem like the coolest dude on the block, his carefree demeanour and “don’t give a damn” attitude could rub off on you and before you know it, you’re back at home living in your mom’s basement.
+While Paul might seem like the coolest dude on the block, his carefree demeanor and “don’t give a damn” attitude could rub off on you and before you know it, you’re back at home living in your mom’s basement.

 Choose friends who will motivate and encourage you.
 Friends who appreciate life and are driven.